As ApeCoin goes bananas, Bored Ape Yacht Club plots one metaverse to rule them all

 The wild ride was perhaps unsurprising given the collision of hype culture with a euphoric cryptocurrency market.
 But it was made more extreme by a sizable airdrop of ApeCoins to Bored Ape owners at the token’s low point, which they could claim for free—and many did, catalyzing a fresh round of volatility in ApeCoin value.

-For some, airdropped coins reportedly amounted to upwards of a $100,000 at the market’s peaks.
+For some, airdropped coins amounted to upwards of $500,000 at the market’s peaks.
 If sold at the right time, it was a massive infusion of cash for the ape community, some of whom were already rich enough to afford million-dollar digital avatars, including Hollywood celebrities—but others of whom had bought their apes for a handful of ETH before the craze drove the yacht club’s floor prices skyward.
 (The cheapest NFT in the series is now worth 102 ETH, or $300,600 on OpenSea.)

 Despite the volatility, in its infancy, ApeCoin is already the 48th largest cryptocurrency, according to CoinMarketCap, out of more than 12,000 cryptocurrencies in existence.
 According to the website, it boasts a total market capitalization of $1.3 billion.
 Whether its star continues to rise—or flares out—remains to be seen.